[?] Subscribe To This Site

 The few indigenous trees always looked totally scorched after fires.

-My wild property in the Valley of the 1000 hills had an area of 5000 square meters.
+My wild property in the Valley of the 1000 hills of kzn Quazulu Natal had an area of 5000 square meters.
 There were no fences in between neighboring grounds.
 The nature reserve stretched over the slopes of a 6 km long ridge.

 In the picture you may make out a green spot by an equally green tree.
 All is fed by a tiny natural fountain.

-That's were queen ferns grow while the rest of the land turns dry, and yellow.
+That's were the endemic flora Queen ferns grow by Durban of Natal while the rest of the land turns dry, and yellow.
 Only, by the end of the dry season the ferns turn brown.

 The wildfires with flames as high as the ones seen now in Tenerife were